Which type of hummingbird is visiting your garden?

 Are you keeping your eye out for a visit from a hummingbird?
 Well, there are multiple types of these fascinating creatures, and they vary in color and location.
-This list of four types of hummingbirds will help you know which type is most likely to visit your garden, according to which region you live in.
+This list of four common types of hummingbirds will help you know which type is most likely to visit your garden, according to which region you live in.

 Black-chinned hummingbird (Archilochus alexandri)